 Spring Social Emotional Learning Survey

 Each Spring in SFUSD, staff, students, and families are surveyed regarding their experiences at schools (culture and climate).
-This year, SEL/Culture Climate surveys will take place from February 28-March 6.
+The 2023 SEL/Culture Climate surveys take place February 27 - March 27.

 Social-Emotional Learning (SEL) Surveys